fewf/quiz-app-modeling/readme.md

 #### Optional Fields
 - Any other biographical data desired.

-`Person` will keep a record for all people associated with our app.
-The following three classes will all extend information about this person, distinguishing them as Principals, `Teachers` and `Students`.
-The `Person`'s username and credentials are stored here and used for logging in.
+Person will keep a record for all people associated with our app.
+The following three classes will all extend information about this person, distinguishing them as Principals, Teachers and Students.
+The Person's username and credentials are stored here and used for logging in.

 ### Principal
 - Principal ID (primary key)